• Skip to primary navigation

 How to replace fontina in cooking - we have the answers.

-Manchego is a lovely melting cheese and its flavor and aroma are likely to appeal to most.
-However, if you can't or won’t eat this cheese, then the best replacements are Pecorino Romano, asiago, Monterey Jack, Parmesan, Comté, or mozzarella.
-Each of these cheeses are suitable for melting into your favorite dish and most won’t be out of place on a cheeseboard.
+Manchego is a lovely melting cheese, and its flavor and aroma are likely to appeal to most.
+However, if you can't or won’t eat this cheese, then the best replacements are Pecorino Romano, Asiago, Monterey Jack, Parmesan, Comté, or mozzarella.
+Each of these cheeses is suitable for melting into your favorite dish, and most won’t be out of place on a cheeseboard.

 What is your favorite melting cheese that you couldn’t live without?
 Please let us know in the comments below.